uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/common_interface/header_files_and_namespaces.rst

        The string %ALGO% should be substituted with the name of the algorithm, for example, ``kmeans`` or ``knn``.

    * - ``onedal/algo/misc/%FUNC%/%FUNC%.hpp``
      - A header file for miscellaneous data types and functionality that is intended to be used by oneDAL algorithms and applications. of the analytical pipeline.

        The string %FUNC% should be substituted with the functionality name, for example, ``mt19937`` or ``cross_enthropy_loss``.

    * - ``onedal/util/%UTIL%.hpp```
-     - A header file for auxiliary functionality intended to be used for design of classes and implementation of methods such as memory allocators or type traits.
+     - A header file for auxiliary functionality, such as memory allocators or type traits, that is intended to be used for the design of classes and implementation of various methods.

        The string %UTIL% should be substituted with the auxiliary functionality name, for example, ``usm_allocator`` or ``type_traits``.